aws/amazon-chime-sdk-js/guides/07_FAQs.md

  Suppose an attendee has joined a meeting, now if that same attendee tries to join the same meeting again using the same `AttendeeId` or `ExternalUserId` response received from [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API, then, the first attendee will automatically leave the meeting with [`AudioJoinFromAnotherDevice`](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#audiojoinedfromanotherdevice) meeting session status code.
 Reference issue: [#1290](https://github.com/aws/amazon-chime-sdk-js/issues/1290).
 The `AudioJoinFromAnotherDevice` meeting session status code is triggered by Amazon Chime backend and it is not triggered internally from the JS SDK.

-### What does it mean when Amazon Chime SDK JS throws error with status code `SignalingBadRequest`, `MeetingEnded` or `SignalingInternalServerError` while establishing a signaling connection to the Chime Servers.
+### What does it mean when the Amazon Chime SDK for JavaScript throws an error with status code `SignalingBadRequest`, `MeetingEnded`, or `SignalingInternalServerError` while establishing a signaling connection to the Chime servers?

-From JoinAndReceiveIndexTask.ts, the Chime SDK for JavaScript throws the `SignalingBadRequest` Error.
-This indicates that the client's request to establish a signaling connection to the Chime Server has failed.
+The `SignalingBadRequest` status code indicates that the Chime SDK for JavaScript has failed to establish a signaling connection to the Chime servers.
+The INFO-level browser logs may include the following messages:

-There are 3 cases that can happen here.

-1. If the Chime SDK for JavaScript receives a `event.closeCode === 4410` from Amazon Chime backend, that means that an attendee is trying to join a meeting that has already ended.
-In that case, the Chime SDK for JavaScript throws an error with status code `MeetingEnded`
-2. If the Chime SDK for JavaScript receives `event.closeCode >= 4500 && event.closeCode < 4600`, that indicates an Internal Server Error in the Amazon Chime backend and the Chime SDK for JavaScript throws an error with status code `SignalingInternalServerError`.
-This indicates there is an issue with the Chime Server that requires further investigation. (e.g a 5xx)
-3. In other cases like when an attendee is deleted (by calling the [DeleteAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteAttendee.html) API), and the client tries to join a meeting with the credentials of the deleted attendee, the Chime SDK for JavaScript throws an error with status code `SignalingBadRequest`.

-Here is an example of `SignalingBadRequest` error from an INFO level browser log.

 ```
 sending join